adokter/suntools/cran-comments.md

-# suntools 1.0.1
+# suntools 1.1.0
-Renamed the timezone used in tests from EET to Europe/Helsinki for Debian compatability on CRAN
+Fixes a daylight savings time bug that occured only on days when the timezone changes.